ERP

 Sage 200 is an established UK ERP solution, popular among SMEs who've outgrown Sage Line 50 or 100.
 Offers both cloud and on-premise deployment.

-When it makes sense: You're manufacturing or distribution-focused, want proven UK-specific functionality, need hybrid deployment options, or are already comfortable with Sage interfaces.
+Makes sense when you're manufacturing or distribution-focused, want proven UK-specific functionality, need hybrid deployment options, or are already comfortable with Sage interfaces.
+Strong in manufacturing, distribution, and multi-location operations.
+Modular design lets you add functionality as you grow.
+Sicon enhancements available for industry-specific needs like construction or warehousing.

 Pegasus Opera 3